smart-data-models/dataModel.STAT-DCAT-AP/DimensionProperty/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     codeList:
-      description: "Relationship.
-Model:'http://purl.org/linked-data/cube#codeList'.
-Links to the Concept Schema which is being measured or indicated by the Dimension Property."
+      description: Links to the Concept Schema which is being measured or indicated by the Dimension Property
       type: string
       x-ngsi:
         model: "http://purl.org/linked-data/cube#codeList"
         type: Relationship
     concept:
-      description: "Relationship.
-Model:'http://purl.org/linked-data/cube#concept'.
-Gives the concept which is being measured or indicated by the Attribute Property."
+      description: Gives the concept which is being measured or indicated by the Attribute Property
       type: string
       x-ngsi:
         model: "http://purl.org/linked-data/cube#concept"
         type: Relationship
     created:
-      description: "Property.
-Model:'https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#created'.
-Date of creation of this attribute property.
+      description: "Date of creation of this attribute property.
 A string instance is valid against this attribute if it is a valid representation according to the 'date-time' ABNF rule.
-Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339]."
+Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339]"
       format: date-time
       type: string
       x-ngsi:
         model: "https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#created"
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: